ycardon/gigaset-elements-proxy/README.md

 - [intrusion stettings](/intrusion_settings): selected mode of the alarm system

+- [force refresh](/force-refresh): send the actual status of the sensors and the alarm mode as mqtt events

 ## MQTT events

 - pushes event to queue `gigaset/<sensor_friendly_name>` with `true` or `false` payload